Pseudonymisation & Anonymisation as Tools for Managing Data Protection Risk

 However, pseudonymised data remains personal data under the law because it can potentially be re-identified.
 Under the NDPA, organisations must still implement strict access controls, encryption, and audit procedures to maintain compliance.

-Understanding Anonymisation under the Nigeria Data Protection Act.
+Understanding Anonymisation under the Nigeria Data Protection Act

 Anonymisation, in contrast, is the process of irreversibly removing or altering personal identifiers so that individuals cannot be identified by any means.
-Unlike pseudonymisation, anonymised data is considered no longer personal data under laws like NDPA.
+Unlike pseudonymisation, anonymised data is considered no longer personal data under the NDPA.
 A practical example would be removing names, phone numbers, and email addresses from a dataset and aggregating information so that it’s impossible to link a record back to a specific individual.
 Anonymisation will be a great compliance strategy where the objective is to share fully anonymised datasets with researchers, partners, or the public without exposing individual privacy.
-The key limitation is that anonymisation can reduce the utility of Personal Data.
+The key limitation is that anonymisation can reduce the utility of personal data.
 Once identifiers are removed irreversibly, certain operations like personalised outreach or detailed auditing become impossible.

 Key Considerations